Miguel Medina (2022)

 On September 16, 2022, Liakopoulos and Reynoso were charged with aggravated battery with a weapon, aggravated discharge of a firearm, and official misconduct.
 The officers could face 30 years in prison if convicted.[1]

-Medina is suing Liakopoulos and the City.[1]
+Medina sued Liakopoulos and the City.[1]

 Video